Divi Custom Post Types Default CSS

-Elegant Themes recently provided and update for Divi Custom Post Type support.
-When I first heard about the about I was really pretty happy about it.
+Elegant Themes recently provided an update for Divi Custom Post Type support.
+When I first heard about it I was really pretty happy about it.

 The update meant, in theory at least, we can dump a bunch of custom code and depend on Default Divi for solutions with custom post types.
 The theory is unfortunately not that practical.